slds-lmu/i2dl/content/chapters/06_moderncnn/06-03-separable.md

 title: "Chapter 06.03: Separable Convolutions and Flattening"
 weight: 6003
 ---
-This subsection focuses on the concepts of separable convolutions and flattening.
+This subsection introduces separable convolutions and the flattening process in CNNs.
+Separable convolutions improve computational efficiency, whilst flattening converts multidimensional feature maps into a 1D array i.a. bridging the gap between convolutional and dense layers.

 <!--more-->
 ### Lecture slides